Personal Trainer Stats 2020

 Let’s check out some of the personal training stats mentioned in the infographic to show why now is the right time to get your personal training certification and start your personal training career.

-Salary.com reports that the national average for full-time personal trainers in the United States is $55,403.
-This means that half of the people who become personal trainers can expect to make $55,403 per year, with the upper echelon reaching as much as $80,000 per year.
+Salary.com reports that the national average for full-time personal trainers in the United States is $58,318.
+This means that half of the people who become personal trainers can expect to make $58,318 per year, with the upper echelon reaching as much as $83,770 per year.
 This website allows you to sort more specific salary data by zip code and is a good resource for determining what you may be able to make in your local city.
+We also performed our own research on personal trainer salaries, check it out.

-It is worth noting that personal trainers xenical drug with over three years of experience tend to make between $50,000 and $58,000 a year, meaning that the more time you put in the more you are likely to make.
-Fitness Mentors recommends progressing your personal training career by getting additional personal training certifications such as the Corrective Exercise Specialist cert or the Performance Enhancement Specialist cert.
+It is worth noting that personal trainers with over three years of experience tend to make between $53,472-$61,698 a year, meaning that the more time you put in the more you are likely to make.
+Fitness Mentors recommends progressing your personal training career by getting additional personal training certifications such as the Pain Management Specialist certification or the Special Populations Exercies Specialist certification.
 These additional certifications will provide you with more knowledge and make you more valuable to clients.

 An older but still relevant assessment of personal trainers revealed that it was regarded as the 18th best job in America.
 The variety of settings in which personal trainers can work was attributed to one of the most important factors for ranking it so high on the list.
 In addition to the diversity of work, CNN gave high grades to personal trainers in the areas of Personal Satisfaction (B), Low Stress (A), Benefit to Society (A) and Flexibility (B).